sevyharris/MonteCoffee/documentation/examples/acceleration.rst

 Here :math:`m` is the index of the equilibrated event of which the factor :math:`\alpha_m` is calculated.

-For the scaling based on the rate constant not the sum over the observation period is evaluated, but the mean of the rate constant over the time period spend in :math:`S_A`.
+For the scaling based on the rate constant, not the sum over the observation period is evaluated, but the mean of the rate constant over the time period spend in :math:`S_A`.
-With changing the variable from :math:`r` to :math:`k` one gets:
+Changing the variable from :math:`r` to :math:`k` one gets:

 .. math::